 - As they are straightforward in dealing with others, they expect the same treatment in return.

 - They are talkers.
-When your ENTJ friend takes you out to dinner, don’t be surprised if they end up doing most of the talking.
+When your ENTJ friend takes you to dinner, don’t be surprised if they do most of the talking.

 - They only want to talk for so long before taking action to tackle a problem.

-If an INTJ and an ENTJ were bosses giving employee evaluations, they may have very different approaches.
-An INTJ would have spent a long time evaluating the work of the employee, concentrating on objective facts.
-She would have written down points she wanted to cover and would gently explain everything to the employee in very clear terms.
+If an INTJ and an ENTJ were bosses giving employee evaluations, they might have different approaches.
+An INTJ would have spent a long time evaluating the employee’s work, concentrating on objective facts.
+She would have written down points she wanted to cover and would gently explain everything to the employee in unambiguous terms.

-An ENTJ, rather, would address the employee with an off the cuff talk, using his best recollection of the employee’s record.
+An ENT would address the employee with an off-the-cuff talk, using his best recollection of the employee’s record.
 He may not realize that he’s coming off as harsh rather than helpful.

 Am I an INTJ or an ENTJ?

-It would be easy to assume that if you considered yourself to be an introvert, then you’d be an INTJ and if you considered yourself to be an extravert, then you’d be an ENTJ.
+It would be easy to assume that if you considered yourself an introvert, then you’d be an INT, J, and if you thought yourself to be an extravert, then you’d be an ENTJ.
 Mystery solved, right?

-Unfortunately, although being an introvert or an extravert does factor in, it’s a little more complicated than that.
+Unfortunately, although being an introvert or an extrovert does factor in, it’s a little more complicated than that.
 Whether or not you are an INTJ or an ENTJ has to do with how you perceive the world.
-INTJs are inwardly focused while ENTJs are more involved in things going on outside of their own heads, for example.
+INTJs are inwardly focused,d while ENTJs are more involved in things outside their heads, for example.

 For each of these questions, a “yes” answer means it is increasingly likely that you are an INTJ:

-- Sometimes, when you’re stressed, you find yourself wanting to retreat from the outside world.
+- Sometimes, when stressed, you want to retreat from the outside world.

-- Your hobbies tend to revolve around activities that are done at home, like baking or playing a musical instrument.
+- Your hobbies tend to revolve around activities at home, like baking or playing a musical instrument.